Meet the Founder

 Ancient Beauty Secret

-Rosemary has been used in beauty preparations for over 4,000 years.
-It was first used by the ancient Egyptians to make a beauty elixir known for its power to transform the old to young, remove all signs of age and beautify the skin.
-The recipe was such a closely guarded secret it was unknown in the West until a Latin manuscript on the virtues of herbal wine emerged in the late 13th century.
+Rosemary has been revered in beauty rituals for over 4,000 years.
+The ancient Egyptians were the first to use Rosemary in an elixir believed to transform the old to young, erase all signs of age, and beautify the skin.
+The recipe remained a closely guarded secret, unknown in the West until a Latin manuscript on the virtues of herbal wine emerged in the late 13th century.

-Written by Arnaldo Villanova, the Liber de Vinis introduced the West to the ancient elixir of youth, a recipe attributed to Dioscorides, the father of herbal medicine who learned the secret in Cairo in the 1st century AD.
-The manuscript circulated across Europe and by the 17th century, became legendary as Queen of Hungary Water—an elixir of youth and beauty whose popularity lasted hundreds of years.
+Written by Arnaldo de Villanova, the manuscript introduced the elixir as Vino de Rore Marino and attributed the formula to Dioscorides — the father of herbal medicine — who had reportedly learned the secret in Cairo in the 1st century AD.
+The manuscript circulated across Europe for centuries, and by the 17th century, the recipe became legendary as Queen of Hungary Water — an elixir of youth and beauty whose popularity endured for generations.

 Lisa McCormick, Founder of Wild Mary | Wild Mary Rosemary Beauty Elixir | Wild Mary Logo | Liber de Vinis, Rore de Marino | Rosemary